 35-44-year-olds showed a decrease in the number of people risking going abroad without insurance between 2016 and 2017.
 However, this drop was marginal, down to 25% from 26%.
 For people aged 45-54, 20% of travelers weren’t insured for their trip in 2016, a figure that grew by 3% in 2017.
 Those aged 55 and over remained the same over the two years, with just 14% not taking out insurance before their trip.

 So, why are so many opting to forgo insurance when heading on holiday?
 36% said that they didn’t think that they needed it.
 Although refusing to buy insurance will have short-term financial benefits, the savings made don’t compare to the detrimental financial situation you could be in if something was to go wrong abroad.
 Despite this, 22% said that it was a risk they were willing to take.
+It’s so easy to check out travel insurance and the cover you need from One Sure Insurance, there is no need to forgo it.

-Many people think that if they’re travelling within Europe, all they need is a European Health Insurance Card (EHIC).
+Many people think that if they’re travelling in Europe, all they need is a European Health Insurance Card (EHIC).
 However, this is not the case, as EHIC is only valid for medical necessities within the European Union and the European Economic Area (EEA) in state hospitals.
 It has been advised by the Foreign and Commonwealth Office that all people wishing to travel outside of their country should also have comprehensive travel insurance as this will likely cover repatriation in the case of a medical emergency.

-The future of EHIC is hazy too, in the run up to Brexit.
+The future of EHIC is hazy too, in the run-up to Brexit.
 What we do know is that those who are officially living abroad — whether this is to work or study on the day the UK officially leaves the EU — their card will continue to prove eligibility for the same state-funded healthcare as the citizens of the country receive.

 Important factors regarding travel insurance